 Purdue Incentive Grants

-College of Liberal Arts graduate students can earn up to $250 from the Purdue Graduate School when you meet all eligibility requirements and submit proof that you applied for an eligible national fellowship like the NSF, NDSEG, or DOE fellowships.
-Contact the graduate school about this opportunity
+College of Liberal Arts graduate students can earn up to $250 from the Purdue Graduate School when they meet all eligibility requirements and submit proof that they applied for an eligible national fellowship like the NSF, NDSEG, or DOE fellowships.
+Contact the graduate school to learn more about this opportunity.

 The NSF Graduate Research Fellowship (NSF-GRFP)

 There are a wide variety of fellowships available to CLA graduate students.
 Typically, these fellowships fund student research either within or outside of the university.
 You can find information about all available fellowships here.

 NSF Fellowship Workshop

 The CLA provided faculty-driven workshops on the process of applying to NSF, GRFP, & DDRIG fellowships and grants, tailored specifically to those in the arts, humanities, and social sciences.
 These three powerpoint presentations serve as guides for those who intend to apply for the NSF (National Science Foundation) GRFP (Graduate Research Fellowship Program) or DDRIG (Doctoral Dissertation Research Improvement Grant).
 The presentations detail the ‘how’s’ of applying, from grant-writing to the review process.